Ay1tsMe/minimalWebsite/tuxtower/content/blog/rippingcds.md

 {{ resize_image(path="images/blog/abcde.png", width=700, height=800 op="fit") }}

 First we need to rip the CD itself.
 The best program I have found that does this is [`abcde`](https://abcde.einval.com/wiki/FrontPage).
 This software by default rips a CD as a .wav file.
 This is all good but with a little bit of configuration, we can get it to encode the file to a .flac for us aswell as do some basic tagging with MusicBrainz.
-This is very convient because .flac is generally the standard for lossless audio if we want to have the best soundquality without the file being too large.
+This is very convenient because .flac is generally the standard for lossless audio if we want to have the best sound-quality without the file being too large.
 And doing some of the tagging for us helps us later when we need to tag each album with `Picard`.
 I think this program only works on Linux systems but if you are on Windows or Mac, you can just rip the CD with whatever software you prefer and then use `ffmpeg` to convert the .wav to a .flac

 ### Installing abcde
 On Arch distros, you can run the following: